 A loan that caters to people building or renovating.
 The loan amount is generally drawn down progressively as various stages of construction are completed and builders invoices are received.
-A valuation of the work may be required at each draw down stage.
+A valuation of the work may be required at each progress-stage.

 Consumer Credit Code

-Also known as the Uniform Consumer Credit Code (UCCC) is the legislation that regulates credit provided to personal customers and strata corporations that is intended wholly or predominantly for personal, or household use.
+Also known as the Uniform Consumer Credit Code (UCCC) is the legislation that regulates credit provided to personal customers and strata corporations that are intended wholly or predominantly for personal or household use.